 Würzburg Maschikuli Tower on Marienberg Fortress

 It would not normally be possible to open these properties, where the rooms are often small, without endangering the health of visitors and staff.

-The King Ludwig II palaces of Neuschwanstein, Herrenchiemsee and Linderhof as well as Ehrenburg Palace in Coburg, the Kempten Residence, Lauenstein Castle at Ludwigsstadt, the Casino on Rose Island (Starnberger See) and the Rothenberg Fortress Ruins near Schnaittach can only be visited by participating in a guided tour.
+The King Ludwig II palaces of Neuschwanstein, Herrenchiemsee and Linderhof as well as Ehrenburg Palace in Coburg, Rosenau Palace in Rödental, the Kempten Residence, Lauenstein Castle in Ludwigsstadt, the Casino on Rose Island (Starnberger See) and the Rothenberg Fortress Ruins near Schnaittach can only be visited by participating in a guided tour.

 Please note that the group sizes had to be significantly reduced due to hygiene regulations.
 This means that, in some cases, only about 10% of the previously permitted visitors can take part in the guided tours per day!

-You can go round all the other sights on your own; the maximum number of visitors will be considerably reduced and no tours will be organized there at present.
+You can go round all the other sights on your own; the maximum number of visitors will be considerably reduced.
+Unfortunately, guided tours and group visits are generally not possible in these houses.